stprnvsh/paramlake/PROJECT_STATUS.md

 - **Visualization**: matplotlib, seaborn

 ## Recent Updates
+- **Metrics Collection**: Added metrics collector for computing and storing tensor statistics (L2 norm, mean, variance, min/max, sparsity, spectral norm)
+- **Hierarchical Metrics Storage**: Improved storage and retrieval of metrics with hierarchical path structure
 - **Gradient Improvements**: Enhanced gradient capture with better support for large sparse gradients and batch processing
 - **Optimizer Collection**: Added collection of optimizer state and configuration
 - **Checkpoint System**: Added ability to save and load model checkpoints for resuming training
-- **Storage Enhancements**: Updated storage managers to handle checkpoints in both Zarr and IceChunk backends
+- **Storage Enhancements**: Updated storage managers to handle metrics and checkpoints in both Zarr and IceChunk backends
-- **Examples**: Added checkpoint example to demonstrate saving and loading model state
+- **Examples**: Added metrics capture example to demonstrate collecting and analyzing tensor statistics

 ## Publishing Notes
 The package is configured to be published to PyPI using the following commands: